nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/LT_ITERATION_WITH_LOGIC.md

 ## Practice: Increasing Leonid's Prices

-Using the strategy above, modify for current `for..of` loop that displays the toy catalog and increase the price of each toy before it is printed for the terminal-based catalog.
+Using the strategy above, modify the current `for..of` loop that displays the toy catalog and increase the price of each toy before it is printed for the terminal-based catalog.

 He wants the price of every toy to be inceased by 5%.